CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     Also, it does not make coffee for you.

 **Does it integrate with PyMVPA?**
+    Yes.
+Dataset structures are pretty much identical in CoSMoMVPA_ (PyMVPA_ provided inspiration for the data structures).
 The ``mvpa2/datasets/cosmo.py`` module in PyMVPA_ provides input and output support between CoSMoMVPA and PyMVPA datasets and neighborhoods.
 This means that, for example, searchlights defined in CoSMoMVPA can be run in PyMVPA (possibly benefitting from its multi-threaded implementation), and the results converted back to CoSMoMVPA format.

 **Does it run on Octave?**
-    Allmost all functionality runs in Octave_, but there may be parts that function not so well.
-Unit tests do not work in Octave because some object-oriented features are not supported.
+    Allmost all functionality runs in Octave_, including unit tests through MOxUnit_, but there may be parts that function not so well:

+        - Unit tests require MOxUnit_ (because xUnit_ uses object-oriented features not supported by Octave_), and doc-tests are not supported in MOxUnit_ (because Octave_ does not provide ``evalc_``.
+        - Support of visualization of MEEG results in FieldTrip_ is limited, because FieldTrip_ provided limited Octave_ compatibility.
+        - BrainVoyager_ support through NeuroElf_ is not supported, because NeuroElf_ uses object-oriented features not supported by Octave_.

 **How fast does it run?**
     CoSMoMVPA_ is not a speed monster, but on our hardware (Macbook Pro early 2012) a searchlight using typical fMRI data takes one minute for simple analyses (correlation split-half), and a few minutes for more advanced analyses (classifier with cross-validation).
 Analyses on regions of interest are typically completed in seconds.